St. Andrew's School, Bloemfontein

 Its sister school is St. Michael's School, a girls' school which is located nearby in Bloemfontein.

-The school is the second oldest in Bloemfontein, behind Grey College and is amongst the oldest in the country.
+The school is the second oldest in Bloemfontein, behind Grey College and is amongst the oldest in the country.The St Andrew's Chapel celebrates its 70th anniversary on 26 February 2026, having been consecrated on the 26th February 1956.

-The school truly boasts an 'all-round education' for boys with a 100% pass rate and a 95% Bachelor's Pass in the 2024 Matric exams.
-On the sports front, the 1st VI Cricket team has been the Free State Knights Champions since 2016 to date, beating old rivals Grey College each time.
-Saints also features in the Top SA Schools for Golf and Squash.
-The learners are also regularlry chosen for Provincial and National teams in Hockey, Squash, Cricket, Swimming, Athletics, Rugby and in cultural activities including Chess, Debating and Public Speaking.
-On the service front boys are actively involved in service to the community in Interact (Rotary) activities and outreach.

 History

 St Andrew's was founded on 16 November 1863 by Bishop Edward Twells as the Diocesan Grammar School, and was located in a building now known as the Old Raadsaal in St George's Street, Bloemfontein.
 The first headmaster was George Clegg.

 In 1874 the school was renamed St Andrew's School when it moved to new buildings on the corner of St George's Street and Church Street.
 The headmaster at this time was the Reverend Douglas McKenzie.
 The foundation stone of the first St Andrew's is preserved alongside the current chapel.

 In March 1899 new buildings were built for the school; these were however only occupied for a few months before being requisitioned by the British Army during the South African War and the school closed.

 At the conclusion of hostilities in 1902, the facilities were appropriated for use by the new Oranje Meisiesskool/Orange Girls School, which still occupies the premises.

 Bishop Arthur Chandler worked for a number of years to reinstate the school, and the school reopened in January 1916 on its present site on General Dan Pienaar Drive.
 Canon E. Ford served as headmaster until the end of 1916.

 Francis Storey served as headmaster from 1917 until 1946.